aptech/docs/docs/CR-putf.rst

     :param filename: name of output file.
     :type filename: string

-    :param str: string to be written to filename.
-All or part of str may be written out.
+    :param str:  All or
+        part of str may be written out.
-    :type str: TODO
+    :type str: string to be written to filename

     :param start: beginning position in str of output string.